warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Mailing address is the same as property address except on second homes and investment properties; then, it should agree with the borrower’s home address as shown

+• Each policy must contain the standard mortgagee clause: PHHPHH Mortgage, Its successors and/or Assigns ATIMA, P.O.
+Box 5954 Springfield, Ohio 45501 or the mortgagee clause for the correspondent Client that closed that loan.
 If the policy does not include windstorm and hail coverage, an additional policy is required.
 Windstorm coverage is generally included under the standard extended coverage policy through an endorsement.
 If the policy excludes or limits the windstorm coverage, it is not acceptable.
 The borrower must obtain a separate policy or endorsement from another commercial insurer that, with the existing policy, provides adequate total coverage.
 The maximum deductible for windstorm coverage may not exceed 5% of the limit maintained for dwelling coverage, or the maximum allowed under state law.
 The dwelling coverage for the windstorm policy must follow the same coverage requirements as the hazard policy.

 • If binder coverage is provided, it must be at least a 60-day binder and include the dates for the full year of coverage.
 It must have at least 30 days left on the binder at the time PHH purchases the loan.